Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Fully quantum inflation

 \subsubsection{Leveraging classical marginal inequalities}

 We consider the $AB$-Cut inflation of the triangle scenario, depicted in~\Cref{fig:triangleandinflations}(b).
 As noted earlier, the injectable sets of visible nodes in this case are, in addition to all the singleton sets, the two-node sets $\{ A_1, C_1\}$ and $\{ B_1, C_1\}$.
-By the classical version of~\Cref{maincorollary}, which follows from taking all density operators to be diagonal in some product basis (see corollary 6 of Ref.~\cite{WolfeSpekkensFritz_2019}), any causal compatibility inequality for the inflation DAG that involves only the marginal contexts $\{ A_1\}, \{ B_1\}, \{ C_1\}, \{ A_1, C_1\}$ and $ \{ B_1, C_1\}$ defines (by dropping of copy-indices) a causal compatibility inequality for the original DAG.
-We turn, therefore, to the question of how to leverage results from the classical marginal problem to derive causal compatibility inequalities on the inflation DAG that are of this type.
+Meanwhile, the two-node set $\{A_{1}, B_{1}\}$ is not injectable, but it is expressible.
+By the classical version of~\Cref{maincorollary}, which follows from taking all density operators to be diagonal in some product basis (see corollary 6 of Ref.~\cite{WolfeSpekkensFritz_2019}), any causal compatibility inequality for the inflation DAG that involves only the expressible sets $\{ A_1\}, \{ B_1\}, \{ C_1\}$, $\{ A_1, B_1\}$, $ \{ A_1, C_1\}$ and $\{B_1, C_1 \}$ defines (by the dropping of copy-indices) a causal compatibility inequality for the original DAG.
+By considering these sets as marginal contexts, we turn to the question of how to leverage results from the classical marginal problem to derive causal compatibility inequalities on the inflation DAG that are of this type.

 We begin by recalling the classical marginal problem on a set of variables ${\bf V}$.
-Any strict subset of variables is termed a {\em marginal context}.
-The set of {\em all} marginal contexts, which is simply the power set of the set ${\bf V}$, which we denote by $2^{\bf V}$.
+Any subset of variables is termed a {\em marginal context}.
+The set of {\em all} marginal contexts, which is simply the power set of the set ${\bf V}$, we denote by $2^{\bf V}$.
 An instance of the classical marginal problem is to determine, for a given set of marginal contexts $S \subseteq 2^{\bf V}$, and a given set of distributions on each of these contexts, $\{ Q_{\bf X}: {\bf X} \in S\}$, whether there is a joint distribution $Q_{\bf V}$ such that each of the $Q_{\bf X}$ is recovered as the marginal of $Q_{\bf V}$ on ${\bf X}$, i.e., such that $Q_{\bf X}=\sum_{{\bf V}/{\bf X}} Q_{\bf V}$.
-In this case, we say that the set of distributions $\{ Q_{\bf X}: {\bf X} \in S\}$ satisfy {\em marginal compatibility}.\footnote{We are here introducing an important notational convention.
-When we denote distributions by `$Q$', such as $\{ Q_{\bf X} :{\bf X} \in S\}$, we mean a set of distributions on marginal contexts that may or may not be marginals of a single distribution, whereas if we denote distributions by `$P$', such as $\{ P_{\bf X} :{\bf X} \in S\}$, then they {\em are} assumed to be marginals of a single distribution. }
+In this case, we say that the set of distributions $\{ Q_{\bf X}: {\bf X} \in S\}$ satisfies {\em marginal compatibility}.
+We are here introducing an important notational convention.
+When we denote distributions by `$Q$', such as $\{ Q_{\bf X} :{\bf X} \in S\}$, we mean a set of distributions on marginal contexts that may or may not be marginals of a single distribution, whereas if we denote distributions by `$P$', such as $\{ P_{\bf X} :{\bf X} \in S\}$, then they {\em are} assumed to be marginals of a single distribution.

 The most obvious constraint that a set $\{ Q_{\bf X}: {\bf X} \in S\}$ must satisfy in order to be marginally compatible is termed the {\em equimarginal property} and asserts that for any inclusion relation holding among the marginal contexts, i.e., ${\bf X}' ,{\bf X} \in S$ such that ${\bf X}' \subset {\bf X}$, we require $Q_{\bf X'}:=\sum_{{\bf X}/{\bf X'}} Q_{\bf X}$.
 This constraint is straightforward to check, so we will restrict our attention to {\em nontrivial} constraints.
 That is, we will only ask about the marginal compatibility of sets $\{ Q_{\bf X}: {\bf X} \in S\}$ that satisfy the equimarginal property.